 This applies to all types of tools, from saws to drywall lifts to chainsaws.
 Lawn and landscaping equipment like mowers and leaf blowers are also good options.

 Most towns and cities have equipment rental businesses, but you could also start doing this on a small scale.

 Many outdoor events use large tents, and very often, the tents are rented.
 If you own a tent, you can easily make money by renting it out for events.

-This is an opportunity that could be a side hustle to make extra money every now and then, or it could be scaled up into a full-time business.
+This opportunity could be a side hustle to make extra money every now and then, or it could be scaled up into a full-time business.
 You could purchase tents to rent them out.

 21. Bounce Houses

 Here’s another opportunity that could be turned into a full-time rental business.
 Bounce houses are popular for birthday parties, carnivals, and community events.
-You could start a bounce house rental business and meet demand that already exists.
+You could start a bounce house rental business and meet the existing demand.

 How about renting your clothes and/or accessories when you don’t need them?
-Other people may be willing to pay to rent your clothes, rather than buying them new.
+Other people may be willing to pay to rent your clothes rather than buy new ones.

 This is the perfect opportunity if you have a closet full of designer clothes you don’t want to get rid of.

 Here are two sites/apps that make it possible: